-- Check the electric wiring. - Check the refrigeration circuit and make sure the it has been gassed. - Check the hydraulic circuit's pressure (1 to 2 bar), check that the heat pump has been bled, along with the rest of the installation. - Make sure that ALL DIP SW on the interface board are OFF before starting up.
+- Check the electric wiring. - Check the refrigeration circuit and make sure that it has been gassed. - Check the hydraulic circuit's pressure (1 to 2 bar), check that the heat pump has been bled, along with the rest of the installation. - Make sure that ALL DIP SW are OFF before starting up.